 There are multiple views on Agility.

-Highsmith in 2002 explained it as ability to handle the change in this dynamic environment where Business requirements change very frequently.
-If one is able to handle to change, agility is attained.
-He also added that it’s also an ability to make a trade off and balance the flexibility and stability.
-Requirements change can happen endlessly.
-There should be a point where a equilibrium is attained between flexibility towards adopting changes to stability of project/product.
+Highsmith in 2002 explained it as the ability to handle the change in a dynamic environment where Business requirements change very frequently and are ever demanding.
+If one is able to handle the change, agility is attained which is crucial.
+He also added that it’s also the ability to make a trade off and balance the flexibility and stability.
+Requirement change can happen endlessly and we need to match them.
+There should be a point where an equilibrium is attained between flexibility towards adopting changes to stability of project/product.
 E.g. if the project is trying to optimize a system and working on some configuration items, there should be a balance between configurable parameters and level of optimization.
-Over-optimization may make system less flexible and over configurable items may make system too flexible to achieve stability.
+Over-optimization may make the system less flexible and over configurable items may make the system too flexible to achieve stability

-Agile approach is always mistaken as a shortcut approach and less structure approach.
-However now it’s evident with lot many case studies and projects.
-Agility doesn’t imply that structure is not there rather it’s a balance game.
-Agile teams and projects are more focused and systematic due to which they achieve excellence as a team
+Agile approach is always mistaken for a shortcut and less structured approach.
+However now it’s more evident with lot more case studies and projects.
+Agility doesn’t imply that the structure is not there rather it’s a balancing game.
+Agile teams and projects are more focused and systematic owing to which they have achieved excellence as a team.